French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 E-mail: tahitiinternationalschool@gmail.com

-Organized in a Polynesian style house, this school has kindergarten to fifth grade.
-English is the working language with 7 courses in French and one in Tahitian.
-Students may take the French Bac, A level, or Bac International.
+Organized in a Polynesian-style house, this school has kindergarten through fifth grade.
+English is the working language, with 7 courses in French and one in Tahitian.
+Students may take the French Baccalauréat, A-level, or Baccalauréat International.

-Secondary schooling takes a further 7 years through to age 17, of which the first 6 are compulsory, although more than a few islanders fail to comply.
+Secondary schooling lasts an additional 7 years, through to age 17, of which the first 6 are compulsory; however, many islanders fail to comply.
 Public schools are fully financed by the government, which also subsidizes some private schools owned by churches.
 The final examination is good for university anywhere in the region.

 French Polynesia is an Overseas Territory that includes Tahiti and 118 smaller islands in the eastern South Pacific.
-There are five major islands (archipelagos): Society Islands, which include Tahiti and Moorea; the Marquesas Islands; the Austral Islands; the Tuamotu Archipelago; and the Gambier Islands.
-The first schools in French Polynesia were the French missionary schools.
-Several different churches established mission schools, but we have not yet found much information about them.
+There are five major islands (archipelagos): the Society Islands, which include Tahiti and Moorea; the Marquesas Islands; the Austral Islands; the Tuamotu Archipelago; and the Gambier Islands.
+French missionaries established the first schools in French Polynesia.
+Several different churches established mission schools; however, we have not yet found extensive information about them.
 We are not sure when the French administration began opening public schools.
 We believe this was primarily a development after World War II.
-France has over time granted French Polynesia, now an Overseas Territory, greater autonomy in most local affairs and regional relations but retained control of law enforcement, defense, the money supply, and education.
-State public schools are run by the French administration and comply with French standards.
-The French have established primary, secondary, and vocational schools Formal education on Tahiti is now compulsory for every child up to 14 years of age.
-Primary education begins at age 5 years and continues until the children are 12 years old at which time they begin secondary school.
-There are a number of technical and vocation schools in Tahiti, including hotel, restaurant, nursing and teaching programmes.
-There is also an imprtant adult education program.
+France has, over time, granted French Polynesia, now an Overseas Territory, greater autonomy in most local affairs and regional relations, while retaining control of law enforcement, defense, the monetary supply, and education.
+The French administration oversees state public schools and ensures compliance with French standards.
+The French have established primary, secondary, and vocational schools.
+Formal education on Tahiti is now compulsory for all children up to the age of 14.
+Primary education begins at the age of 5 years and continues until the children are 12 years old, at which time they transition to secondary school.
+There are several technical and vocational schools in Tahiti, offering programs in hospitality, restaurant management, nursing, and teaching.
+There is also an important adult education program.
 Education at these facilities is free.
-French Polynesians are able to attend college in France or pursue a degree at the French University of the Pacific (UFP), which has a campus in French Polynesia.
-Something like 95 percent of the population is literate, some estimates are even higher.
-There is now gender differential.
+French Polynesians can attend college in France or pursue a degree at the French University of the Pacific (UFP), which has a campus located in French Polynesia.
+Something like 95 percent of the population is literate, and some estimates are even higher.
+There is now a gender differential.
 The schooling is conducted in the French language using the same syllabus as schools in France for most subjects.
-This meant that until recently as French has become more common, most children begin school which was taught in a foreign language.
+This meant that until recently, as French has become more common, most children began school where they were taught in a foreign language.
 A large part of the population spoke Tahitian rather than French, especially on the smaller islands outside Tahiti.
-Tahitian continues to be important in everyday life.
-The French were very strict with this, banning Tahitian was in schools for both teachers and students.
-This included both in the classroom and during recess and other times outside the classroom.
-Current school policy is more tolerant and a few hours per week of Tahitian language instruction is now provided at primary and secondary school.
+Tahitian remains vital in everyday life.
+The French were very strict with this, banning Tahitian in schools for both teachers and students.
+This included both in-class activities and those during recess, as well as at other times outside the classroom.
+Current school policy is more tolerant, and a few hours of Tahitian language instruction are now provided at primary and secondary schools.
 Tahitian literacy is maintained in adult life mainly through the writing of personal letters, now the internet, and the reading of religious texts.
 Tahitian continues to be widely used in radio broadcasting, popular music, and personal contact with Tahitian speakers.
-French and Tahitian are both official languages.
-Tahitian is a kind of lingua franca among Polynesian groups and in religious education at Protestant and Catholic schools, although even in these schools, secular subjects are taught in French.
-The private religious schools, partially supported by the French administration, use the same basic curiculum as the public schools with religious instruction added.
-Thoughout Oceania, nationalist groups seek to introduce local languages like Tahitian into the schools.
+French and Tahitian are both official languages of the country.
+Tahitian is a type of lingua franca among Polynesian groups and is used in religious education at Protestant and Catholic schools, although even in these schools, secular subjects are taught in French.
+The private religious schools, partially supported by the French administration, use the same basic curriculum as the public schools with religious instruction added.
+Throughout Oceania, nationalist groups are seeking to introduce local languages, such as Tahitian, into schools.
 This is a complicated topic.
 As a matter of social justice, people should have the opportunity to learn in their own languages.
 By not learning French, however, people are cutting themselves off from the wider world and economic opportunity.
-Only so many books are available in Tahitian or other local languages.
-This includes both literarure and technical books.
-Thus not learning French cuts the individual off from modern technology.
-On the outer islands such as Tuamotu, there is a high dropout rate with less than 20 percent of the children finishing primary school.
-Language policy may be a factor here, but there are other economic and cultural factors involved as well.
+Only a limited number of books are available in Tahitian or other local languages.
+This includes both literary and technical books.
+Thus, not learning French cuts the individual off from modern technology.
+On the outer islands, such as the Tuamotu, there is a high dropout rate, with fewer than 20 percent of the children completing primary school.
+Language policy may be a factor here, but other economic and cultural factors are also involved.

 Université de la Polynésie Française

-World rank of the University of French Polynesia is 5935
+World rank of the University of French Polynesia: 5935

 Founded in 1987, Université de la Polynésie Française (University of French Polynesia) is a non-profit public higher education institution located in the urban setting of the medium-sized town of Punaauia (population range of 10,000-49,999 inhabitants).